60 Main St.

 From the publisher:

-Join us for afternoon tea on November 15 from 3 to 4:30 PM!
+Take a break from holiday prep and join us for afternoon tea on December 20 from 3 to 4:30 PM!
 Delicious treats and hot tea will be served, and all are welcome in the community living room at Thomaston Public Library.

 We would also like to encourage folks to support their neighbors by bringing to Communi-TEA a non-perishable food, pet care, or personal care item to donate to the food pantry!

-The Thomaston Public Library Mystery Book Club will meet at 11 am on Thurdsay, December 5.
-December's book will be chosen at the November 7 meeting, so check back soon for more information!
+The Thomaston Public Library Mystery Book Club will meet at 11 am on Thurdsay, January 2, January's book will be chosen at the December 5 meeting, so check back soon for more information!

 Friday Night Films, Fridays, 6:30 PM